-Use Schedule E to compute the tax reduction credit allowed for the period of October 1, 1998, through May 31, 2000, if not previously claimed on Form CT-189 or requested as a refund on Form CT-189-WR, Claim for Refund of Section 189 and Tax Surcharges, (see instructions beginning on Page 4).
+Use Schedule E to compute the tax reduction credit allowed for the period of October 1, 1998, through May 31, 2000, if not previously claimed on Form CT-189 or requested as a refund on Form CT-189-WR (see instructions beginning on Page 4).
 Add the total amounts from columns 2, 3, and 4.
 Add this total to any other credits or overpayments due and enter on this line.